If you disagree or can’t repay a Centrelink debt

 If you no longer get a payment from us, you can call the number in your letter.

 If you’re an Aboriginal or Torres Strait Islander Australian, you can call the Centrelink Indigenous Debt Recovery Line.

 If you don’t contact us before the due date we may need to take further action.

 If you get a payment from us, we’ll start deducting an amount from your regular payment after your due date.
-Please talk to us if you are worried about having your payments deducted.
+Please talk to us if you are worried about having money from your payments deducted.

 A debt agreement is a way of managing your debt and avoiding bankruptcy.

 A debt agreement is a legally binding agreement between you and your creditors, including us.
 If a debt agreement doesn’t resolve the debt, you may still enter into bankruptcy.

 Entering into a debt agreement or bankruptcy doesn't remove your debts.
 But we won't recover some debts for the duration of your bankruptcy or agreement.